balajimadhvn/snp-analysis-perl/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the (LICENSE) file for details.
 ```

-### Notes:
-- Replace `<repository-url>` and `<repository-name>` with the actual URL and name of your GitHub repository.
-- Ensure that you have a `LICENSE` file in your repository that specifies the terms of use for your project.
-- This README provides a structured overview of your project, including its purpose, how to use it, and how others can contribute.
-Adjust the content as needed to fit your specific implementation and project details.